Explained by Martinian Lawyers

 - Following an arrest, the defendant will be brought before a magistrate judge within 24 hours so that a bond can be determined.

-- After the bond has been set, the defendant will have the ability to post bond and be released from jail.
+- After the bond has been set, the defendant will have the ability to post bail and be released from jail.

 - If it is outside of their price range, they will remain in jail.